San Diego Clippers vs. Salt Lake City Stars - Game Highlights

 Check out the San Diego Clippers Statistics

+- Hustle Conclude Road Trip with Loss to Cruise - Memphis Hustle

-- Stars Fall to Clippers in a Heartbreaker in Final Seconds - Salt Lake City Stars
+- Stars Back in the Win Column After Big Win in Overtime against Clippers - Salt Lake City Stars

+- Sioux Falls Comes up Short in Overtime against Maine - Sioux Falls Skyforce

-- Osceola Magic Kick off Black History Month with Comeback Win over Lakers - Osceola Magic
+- Osceola Magic Winning Streak Ends with Loss to Noblesville Boom - Osceola Magic

-- Cleveland Charge Best Skyhawks in First of Two-Game Series, 133-115 - College Park Skyhawks
+- Skyhawks Drop 156-126 Contest in Rematch with the Cleveland Charge - College Park Skyhawks

-- Long Island Goes on Franchise-Record 25-0 Run for Comeback Win over Grand Rapids - Long Island Nets
+- Boom Remains Hot, Tops Magic for Seventh Straight Win - Noblesville Boom

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.